William G. Burrill

-William George Burrill (born April 17, 1934) was sixth bishop of the Episcopal Diocese of Rochester, serving from 1984 to 1999.
+William George Burrill (April 17, 1934 – June 15, 2025) was an American Episcopalian bishop.
+He was the sixth bishop of the Episcopal Diocese of Rochester, serving from 1984 to 1999.

 Early life and education

-Burrill was born in 1934 in New York City, the son of the Reverend Gerald Francis Burrill, later Bishop of Chicago, and Janet Burrill.
-He studied at the at Sewanee: The University of the South and later at the General Theological Seminary.
-He also has a Master of Divinity and a Doctor of Divinity from General.
+Burrill was born in 1934 in New York City, the son of the Reverend Gerald Francis Burrill, later Bishop of Chicago, and Elna Burrill.
+He studied at the Sewanee: The University of the South and later at the General Theological Seminary.
+He also had a Master of Divinity and a Doctor of Divinity from General.

 Ordination

-Burrill was ordained deacon on June 20, 1959, by Bishop Charles L. Street, Suffragan of Chicago and a priest later that year.
+Burrill was ordained deacon on June 20, 1959, by Bishop Charles L. Street, suffragan bishop of Chicago, and as a priest later that year.
 He served as the Episcopal chaplain at the University of California between 1962 and 1973.
 He was also vicar of St Martin's Church in Davis, California and later became rector of the same church.
-In 1982 he was appointed Archdeacon of Northern California.
+In 1982, he was appointed archdeacon of Northern California.